abhinabsarkar/webapp-mi-keyvault/akvaspnetapp-k8s-readme.md

 # Get the resources
 kubectl get all
 ```
+The sample application deployed is accessing an Azure Key Vault under the context of Managed Identity.
+If the Managed Identity is configured, it returns the secret stored in the Azure Key Vault else it returns a message stating "Cannot access key vault".
+The dockerfile & application source code can be found [here.](https://github.com/abhinabsarkar/webapp-mi-keyvault/tree/master/src)

 Test the application by browsing the External-IP of the service akvaspnetapp.
 If everything is configured correctly, then browsing the web page https://<External-IP>/keyvault should list the value stored in the Azure Key Vault.

 ![Alt text](/images/aks-mi-access-keyvault.jpg)